 Six additional variants including those pertinent to the Isle of Wight were announced in Jul’19 and will follow subsequently.

 The chassis and running plate of my example (#4S-010-005) are diecast, however the wheels have plastic centres, contrary to the initial announcement.
 The centre driving wheels are sprung to give compensation to an all-wheel electrical pick-up powered by a five-pole skew wound motor.
-A factory fitted speaker is fitted as standard as is a novelty flickering firebox.
+A factory fitted 'sugar cube' speaker is fitted as standard as is a flickering firebox.

 © Rails Holdings Ltd

 The body is moulded plastic with a separate cab/bunker to accommodate the differing styles.
 Regrettably, the top of the rear cab sheet forms part of the roof as opposed to having a roof enclose the cab/bunker structure, thus leaving a noticeable join across the entire width of the cab.

 The biggest tooling compromise is unquestionably the coal rails which on the A1X should be flush with the cab/bunker.
 Instead they are inset, resulting in a prominent rim as highlighted above.
 The top lamp iron is also positioned incorrectly having been moulded to the bunker as opposed to the coal rails themselves.
 On both occasions, this tooling favours the A1.
 It is interesting to note that there is no moulded coal load.

 The cab itself is somewhat basic, consisting of a simple black moulding with printed dials and unpainted pipework.
 Vacuum brake controls necessary for the A1X are not included.
 One positive of note are the spectacle windows which are individually glazed as opposed to have having a single piece running the length of the cab.

 Elsewhere the boiler-mounted pipework, lubricator pots and Salter valves are finely detailed though noticeable traces of glue are evident on the body.
 The characteristic recessed tank tops appear correctly.